 Dr. Paul Caulford, who runs the community Volunteer Clinics in Toronto, said at least three patients were last week treated for severe frostbite, while another pregnant woman said she was afraid to deliver in the United States.
 “All are women and children originally from sub-Saharan Africa, originally refugees or migrants to the U.S and have been there for more than a year.
 They all feared deportation from the U.S authorities after Donald Trump won the recent presidential elections.”
 Caulford said.

 Rita Chahal of the Manitoba Interfaith Immigration Council said her agency opens up claims for no more than 70 refugees a year, but since December 2016 that number has already reached 120, including 40 in January alone.
-More than 80% of the asylum seekers are from Somalia, Djibouti, Libya and Ghana.
+More than 80% of the asylum seekers are from Somalia, Djibouti, Libya, and Ghana.
 “They told us they were concerned by the political climate and policies with what’s happening in the U.S. They are afraid they will not get a fair refugee hearing and would be deported, “said Chahal at a media briefing held in Manitoba on Friday 10, February.

-Even though president Trump’s immigration ban has been halted by the courts in America, the president is considering rewriting the executive order.
+Even though President Trump’s immigration ban has been halted by the courts in America, the president is considering rewriting the executive order.
 Trump’s executive order bans citizens from seven Muslim countries from entering the U.S, these countries include Iraq, Iran, Somalia, Sudan, Libya, and Yemen and indefinitely bans entry for all Syrian refugees.

-The Canadian government continues to work with Canadians, including private sponsors, non-governmental organisations and provincial, territorial, and municipal governments to welcome Syrian refugees and immigrants from around the world regardless of their race, or religion.
+The Canadian government continues to work with Canadians, including private sponsors, non-governmental organizations, and provincial, territorial, and municipal governments to welcome Syrian refugees and immigrants from around the world regardless of their race, or religion.
 Canada has received and successfully resettled 40,000 Syrian refugees, while as of August 2016, the United States had just received its 10,000th Syrian refugee.

 The Canadian government understands that some will adapt to Canada quickly, but the reality is that others will take longer.
 This is the reason why the government created an environment where refugees are provided with ongoing support and access to settlement programs which are critical for the long-term success of the refugee program.
 While immigration can be a daunting a time-consuming process, the use of a Registered Canadian Immigration Consultant (RCIC) means the application is handled expertly and professionally with the highest possibility of success.

 As a country, Canada’s willingness to step up and demonstrate kindness and compassion in the face of grave human tragedy is rightfully a point of pride for all Canadians and this is considered the “Canadian way.”
-The Canadian government is seeking to help dozens of other immigrants who have made it through that U.S – Canada border crossing, largely a wide open field over the last few months.
+The Canadian government is seeking to help dozens of other immigrants who have made it through that U.S – Canada border crossing, largely a wide-open field over the last few months.